Skip to Content

 Giving it enough time to grow will often sort out most of the problems you face.

-But as I explained earlier, variation in length is also a key reason behind why the beard looks thinner as it gets longer.
+But as I explained earlier, variation in length is also a key reason why the beard looks thinner as it gets longer.

 It’s usually best to use beard scissors for this.